konradzdeb/blog/content/post/2021-03-29-file-manipulation-in-r/index.md

 [^4]: R package providing a convenient wrapper around `rsync` is available through the GitHub repo: [INWTlab/rsync](https://github.com/INWTlab/rsync).

-[^5]: The answer the question on *Speed up rsync with Simultaneous/Concurrent File Transfers?* available [here](https://stackoverflow.com/a/25532027/1655567).
+[^5]: The answer to the question on *Speed up rsync with Simultaneous/Concurrent File Transfers?* is available in this Stack Overflow post: <https://stackoverflow.com/a/25532027/1655567>.